MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/Deploying/SQLServerContainers.md

   </ul>

-<h3> Kubernetes </h3>
+<h3> Kubernetes (also known as K8s)</h3>
 <img src="https://miro.medium.com/max/2920/1*UnrkdMdY3XBHOUSx9H-sJw.png">
 <p> Individually managing 1 or 2 containers on a node is possbile.
 However, when dealing with a large scale environment, orchestration is generally required.
 While there are a number of container orchestration solutions, Kubernetes has become the standard.
 Kubernetes was a Google project, which is now open source.
 Kubernetes is not replacing Docker.
-Docker is still my container runtime on Linux.
-It is still my tool face.
+Docker is still the container runtime on Linux.
+It is still the tool face.
 Kubernetes sits on top of Docker to provide the Orchestration.
-I'm going to run Kubernetes to orchestrate the containers I run on Docker. </p>
+You run Kubernetes to orchestrate the containers that are created with Docker. </p>

-<p> Kubernetes enables developers to automate the process of deploying, scaling and managing containerized applications.
-The fundamental premise behind Kubernetes is that we can enforce what is called "Desired state management".
-What that means is that im going to feed the cluster services a specific configuration.
-And it will be up to the cluster service to run that configuration in my infrastructure.   </p>
+<p>  </p>

 <p> Kubernets cluster consisft of two types of node. </p>
 <ul>